 Facts About Albania

-Albania is a Balkan country in south-eastern Europe.
-It borders Kosovo to the north-east, Montenegro to the north, Macedonia to the east and Greece to the south.
+Known as the “land of Eagles”, Albania is a country in the Balkan region of south-eastern Europe.
+It borders Kosovo to the northeast, Montenegro to the north, Macedonia to the east, and Greece to the south.
 To the west and south-west are the Adriatic and Ionian seas respectively.
-It has been inhabited since prehistoric times.

-The country currently has a population of around 3.5 million.
-After decades of turbulent government, Albania rebelled against almost 50 years of communist rule in the early 1990s and is now an emerging democracy.
+The country currently has a population of around 2.8 million as of the 2022 census.
+After decades of Enver Hoxha’s dictatorship, Albania rebelled against almost 50 years of communist rule in the early 1990s.
+Albania is now an emerging democracy, though corruption still slows the country’s progress.

 - Time GMT +1